 Fort Washington Investment Advisors Client Types and Minimum Account Sizes

-Fort Washington Investment serves bank and thrift institutions, charitable institutions, corporations and other business entities, corporate pension and profit-sharing plans, defined contribution plans (investment only), family offices, foundations, endowments, high-net-worth individuals and their families, insurance companies, investment companies (including mutual funds), other pooled investment vehicles, private investment funds, state and municipal government entities and Taft-Hartley plans.
+Fort Washington Investment serves high-net-worth individuals and their families, charitable organizations, corporations, corporate pension and profit-sharing plans, family offices, foundations, endowments, insurance companies, investment companies, pooled investment vehicles, private investment funds, state and municipal government entities and Taft-Hartley plans.

 While the minimum requirements for institutional clients range from $500,000 to $50 million, depending on the investing strategy, the minimum investment for private clients is $500,000.